Conserve Our Water

 Want to do more?
 Explore these additional resources to find out what’s best for your home.
 Then take the pledge and be a part of the My Drop Counts movement.

-- The Metro Water District’s Do It Yourself Household Water Assessment (PDF) is a step by step guide to assess your water use.
+- The Metro Water District’s DIY Household Water Assessment (PDF) is a step by step guide to assess your water use.
 It includes easy tips on for reducing water use.

 - The Water Wise Landscape Guide (PDF) offers valuable information about ways to reduce outdoor water use.